Tool | September 2014

 Exemptions for Other Retirement Income

-Individuals may deduct up to $6,000 of eligible pension income that is included in federal adjusted gross income.
-Except for military pension benefits, the $6,000 deduction must be reduced by any Social Security and Railroad Retirement benefits received, whether taxable or not.
-Beginning in 2014, a new law will raise the income tax subtraction modification from $6,000 to $10,000.
-The subtraction modification is expanded to include all federally taxable pension income, annuity income and individual retirement account distributions, except pick-up contributions for which a deduction has been allowed.
+As of 2014, the pension income exemption increased by $4,000.
+Individuals may now deduct up to $10,000 of eligible pension income that is included in federal adjusted gross income.
+Except for military pension benefits, the $10,000 deduction must be reduced by any Social Security and Railroad Retirement benefits received, whether taxable or not.
+The subtraction modification is expanded to include all federally taxable pension income, annuity income and IRA distributions, except pickup contributions for which a deduction has been allowed.

 Real estate is subject to local and, if authorized by the legislature, state property taxes.
-Local property taxes, based on assessed valuation, are assessed, levied and collected by municipalities.
+Local property taxes are assessed, levied and collected by municipalities.

 Median property tax on the state's median home value of $177,500 is $1,936, according to the Tax Foundation.